|Nutritional Guidelines (per serving)|

 Seasoning salt is a great convenience, combining many savory flavors into one mixture.
 It is easy enough to purchase at the supermarket, but also so simple to make in your own kitchen.
 This homemade seasoned salt can be used in any recipe calling for seasoned salt and may replace some other common seasoning mixtures.
 Besides being less expensive, versatility is one of the biggest advantages of making your own blend.
 Feel free to adjust with more or less of any of the ingredients to suit your taste.
 (For example, omit the curry, dill weed, or celery salt if you'd like.)

-Use this basic seasoned salt blend to add flavor to an otherwise bland soup, stew, or skillet dish.
+Use this seasoned salt as a table salt, or use it in any recipe that calls for seasoned salt or other seasoning blends, such as a salted Cajun seasoning.
+It can help add flavor to an otherwise bland soup, stew, or skillet dish.
+It would be great on oven-baked french fries and roasted pecans, in fried chicken batter and meatloaf or hamburger mix, and rubbed onto the skin of a whole chicken or turkey.
+It is also the perfect finishing touch for grilled fish or roasted vegetables.
 Sprinkle some on a roast, or use it to add zesty flavor to roasted potatoes or root vegetables.
 Homemade spice mixes make great gifts, too!

 - 6 tablespoons salt